Penrose dodecahedron, Witting configuration and quantum entanglement: Witting configuration and polytope

 Let us consider an unitary matrix $U_\Bas$ made up of four vectors in a basis $\Bas$.
 For convenience it may be chosen from symmetry group of Witting configuration $U_\Bas \in \Wit$, yet there are still $51840/40 = 1296$ such matrices for each basis $\Bas$ due to phases and permutations \Eq{P_k}.
 A smaller $\Wit_B \subset \Wit$ also can be used for the same purpose.
 The subgroup may be generated by $r_1 r_3$ and $r_3 r_2 r_1 r_4$ together with $J_a$ defined later in \Eq{Ja}.
 The subgroup has 1920 elements and less redundant for representation of bases, $1920/40=48$.
 Any basic state up to insignificant phase can be represented as

-The quantum circuit with two qubit for such a scheme should use decomposition of matrix $U_\Bas^{-1}$ into set of elementary quantum gates to transform given state for final measurement in a computational basis.
+The quantum circuit with two qubits for such a scheme should use decomposition of matrix $U_\Bas^{-1}$ into set of elementary quantum gates to transform given state for final measurement in a computational basis.

 Let us consider quantum system in one of 40 states $\kwb{l}{n}$ corresponding to Witting configuration.
 A measurement without disturbance for given state could be performed using one of four bases including of the state.
 Such a scheme is `contextual,' because construction of each basis used for measurement should include three extra states together with initial one.
 Such a method is also has a problem with initial idea introduced by R. Penrose with possibility of few steps, when tetrad of orthogonal states should not be chosen from very beginning.